metal-stack/docs/docs/src/development/proposals/MEP16/README.md

 Parts of these problems are probably going to decrease with the work on [MEP-4](../MEP4/README.md) where there will be dedicated APIs for users and administrators of metal-stack including fine-grained access tokens.

 With this MEP we want to describe a way to improve this current situation and allow other users that do not rely on the Gardener integration – for whatever motivation they have not to – to adequately manage firewalls.
-For this, we propose an alternative configuration for the firewall-controller that is more versatile and independent of the Gardener.
+For this, we propose an alternative configuration for the firewall-controller that is native to metal-stack and more independent of the Gardener.

 ## Proposal

+- The firewall-controller can use the metal-api as a configuration source.
 - The firewall rules of the firewall entity can be updated through the metal-api.
 - The firewall-controller can be configured through a dedicated config file.
 - Inside this config file the data source for all its dynamic configuration tasks can be set independently.
-- For example the data source of the core firewall rules could be set the Gardener seed or the metal-api firewall entity, while the CWNPs should be fetched and applied from a given kubeconfig.
+- For example the data source of the core firewall rules could be set the Gardener seed or the metal-api firewall entity, while the CWNPs should be fetched and applied from a given kubeconfig (the shoot Kubeconfig in the Gardener case).
 - This configuration file is intended to be injected through userdata along with potential source connection credentials.

 ```yaml